 Eric Davis Dental Listed by gunra Ransomware Group

-On April 8, 2026, the gunra ransomware group added Eric Davis Dental to its public leak site, confirming that internal files had been exfiltrated from the U.S. dental practice during a ransomware attack.
+On April 8, 2026, the gunra ransomware group added Eric Davis Dental to its public leak site, claiming that internal files had been exfiltrated from the U.S. dental practice during a ransomware attack.

 Public reporting indicates the dental practice, which provides general dentistry, cosmetic procedures, and preventive care to patients in its local community, had sensitive internal documents stolen.
 The exact number of patients or staff affected remains unknown.
 Available reporting describes the data as internal files; specific categories such as patient names, addresses, dates of birth, Social Security numbers, insurance details, or clinical records have not been publicly detailed.
 The listing appeared on the group’s dark-web leak site hosted at an onion address, with no public ransom demand amount or payment deadline disclosed in the initial posting.